-1. Indexers like coinmarketcap calculate the price of cryptocurrencies based off of a variety of exchanges and trade pairings.
-In many cases if your local currency can be directly traded for the cryptocurrency at all, it’s having very minimal influence on the (indexed) price listed on CMC.
+1. Indexers like coinmarketcap calculate the price of cryptocurrencies based on a variety of exchanges and trade pairings.
+In many cases, if your local currency can be directly traded for the cryptocurrency at all, it’s having very minimal influence on the (indexed) price listed on CMC.

 2. Prices differ between different exchanges, between different pairings on the same exchange, and even between different indexers such as Livecoinwatch.

 3. The price at which you buy or liquidate may be above or below the rate on the indexer you use.
 Furthermore, when you liquidate you may have done so for another cryptocurrency which again may be difficult to determine the FMV of.